UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 ---

-Although we have not formally introduced to you NumPy, The name may sound familiar to you since we’ve been subtly hinting at it’s existence for a little while now.
-In the last Module we’ve had you import this library for practice.
+Although we have not formally introduced you to NumPy, The name may sound familiar since we’ve been subtly hinting at its existence for a little while now.
+In the last Module, we’ve had you import this library for practice.

 ``` python
 import numpy as np